 Content management has proved its worth as a way to control website information, organize workflow, and handle such important corporate documents as customer contracts and product specifications.
-Now, many organizations are discovering that content management applications
+Now, many organizations are discovering that content management applications can deliver still more value when they are delivered as cloud-based services.

 "With the cloud, we get a multimillion-dollar infrastructure that's always on.
 It's scalable, and we can compete at a level that was unheard of before," said Daniel O'Leary, vice president for global solutions at LincWare LLC, a Rochester, N.Y., maker of electronic forms management software.